Spider19996/Tube-Clock-Faces/README.md

 Files "ready to use" for the firmware of judge2005 can be found in the respective font folder.
 Simply download the *.tar.gz and upload it in the web interface of the clock.
 All files have been tested with a NovelLife watch.

 The folder "Better_Defaults" contains improved versions of the standard watch faces which are supplied with the judge2005 firmware.
 In most cases am/pm/colon/space images have been added and the watch face has been cleaned up.
+The clock faces have also been added to the firmware and will be included as default in the next release.
+Currently, these still have to be replaced manually.

 Firmware: https://github.com/judge2005/EleksTubeIPS